brobeson/vscode-lizard/README.md

 - `lizard.ccn`: The maximum modified cyclomatic complexity of a function.
 Set this 0 to disable scanning CCN.
 The default value is 0.
-- `lizard.arguments`: The maximum number of arguments for a function.
-Set this to 0 to disable scanning function arguments.
+- `lizard.parameters`: The maximum number of parameters for a function.
+Set this to 0 to disable scanning function parameters.
 The default value is 0.
 - `lizard.length`: The maximum length of a function.
 Set this to 0 to disable scanning function length.
 The default value is 0.
 - `lizard.modified_ccn`: Use modified CCN analysis.
 This treats switch